Sunset-06/Contactbook/README.md

 # 📒 A little Contact book project

 I'm making this as I go about learning React and Express for building webapps.

-The frontend needs a lot of work done, but it's functional as it is right now.

 [Deployed on Render](https://contactbook-o7uy.onrender.com)

-(It might take a while to load as Render shuts off the server on downtime)
+(It might take a while to start as Render shuts off the server on downtime)

 ---